earlyprint/earlyprint.github.io/about.md

 Yi.
 Over a period of three weeks in January 2016 they corrected many textual defects in 118 plays, consulting printed originals at Smith College and the Houghton Library.

-Kate Needham began working on the project as an undergraduate research assistant and continued while a graduate student at Yale.
-Kate led undergraduate workshops on the EarlyPrint Library, supervised teams of summer interns, and planned classroom activities using Early Print tools.

 *EarlyPrint*'s improvements to the EEBO-TCP archive would not be possible without the time and effort of the many contributors who have